-If Scott Brown wins Massachusetts' U.S. Senate special election in June he will return to the chamber with the eighth shortest gap in service in history.
+If Scott Brown wins Massachusetts' U.S. Senate special election in June he will return to the chamber with the ninth shortest gap in service in history.

-> West Virginia and Oregon have the oldest multi-member delegations to the House with Kansas and Arkansas the youngest.
+West Virginia and Oregon have the oldest multi-member delegations to the House with Kansas and Arkansas the youngest.

 Sarah Palin uttered more than 189,000 words over 150 appearances on various FOX broadcasts during her three years as an analyst at the network, or $15.85 per word.